 Not that I'm aware of.

-Okay, all right.
-And the follow up for the team is really on the refining side.
-It's obviously challenging conditions in Q1, but you guys are going to be running better here in Q2.
-I just love you love your thoughts on the path back to mid cycle.
+Okay.
+All right.
+And the follow-up for the team is really on the refining side.
+It's obviously challenging conditions in Q1, but You guys are going to be running better here in Q2.
+Just love your thoughts on the path back to mid-cycle.
 And one of the factors that's suppressing profitability has been the tightness of WCS.
-Just how do you guys see that moving from here as we work through turnaround and can that be a tailwind?
+Just how do you guys see that moving from here as we work through turnaround?
+And can that be a tailwind?

 It's all great color.
 Thank you so much.